Euryztheus/ScotlandYard/README.md

 **Rejoining:** Save `socket.id` or a custom `sessionId` in `localStorage`.
 On connect, send this ID.
 If the server sees it in an active game, reconnect the user instead of making a new player. \
 **Spectator Mode:** Add a button in the lobby "Join as Spectator".
 Spectators receive game updates but have no `player_move` permissions. \
 **Turn Timer:** In `server/index.ts`, start a `setTimeout` when a turn begins.
 If it expires, pick a random move for the player.
+**Control multiple detectives** control multiple detective in one tab instead of multiple tabs